Xomega-Net/Xomega.Docs/docs/generators/services/service-impl.md

 ### Running the generator

-You can run this generator either for the entire model, or for individual files by selecting them in the model project, and running the generator from the context menu.
+You can run this generator either for the entire model, or for individual files by selecting them in the model project and running the generator from the context menu.

 You can rerun the generator when you change the structure of operations or the related configuration.
-Normally, this will require re-running other generators that depend on the same model elements, such as generators of service and data contracts, UI views and data objects.
+Normally, this will require re-running other generators that depend on the same model elements, such as generators of service and data contracts, UI views, and data objects.

-Therefore, this generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all service implementations along with other artifacts.
+Therefore, this generator should be included in the build of the model project in the configuration, to allow you to easily regenerate all service implementations along with other artifacts.

 ### Customizing the output

-The generated service implementation classes allow you to intermingle your custom code with the generated code both to provide implementation for the parameters that the generator doesn't know how to handle, and to add custom behavior to the implementation.
+The generated service implementation classes allow you to intermingle your custom code with the generated code both to provide an implementation for the parameters that the generator doesn't know how to handle and to add custom behavior to the implementation.

-For this, the generated code will contain special placeholders starting with a commented `CUSTOM_CODE_START` marker followed by the marker text explaining the intended purpose of the custom code, and ending with a `CUSTOM_CODE_END` marker, as follows.
+For this, the generated code will contain special placeholders starting with a commented `CUSTOM_CODE_START` marker followed by the marker text explaining the intended purpose of the custom code and ending with a `CUSTOM_CODE_END` marker, as follows.

 ```cs
 // highlight-next-line